-KADIAN® (morphine sulfate extended-release) Capsules Provide the Most Dosing Strengths1
+KADIAN® (morphine sulfate extended-release) Capsules Available in the Most Dosing Strengths1

-- 12 dosing strengths–the most of any long-acting opioid1
+- 9 dosing strengths – the most of any oral, long-acting opioid1

-- Lowest solid oral dose morphine/morphine equivalent (10 mg)1
+- A low solid oral dose morphine/morphine equivalent (10 mg)1

-- Supports once- and twice-daily dosing to help achieve adequate pain management with reliable morphine delivery and bioavailability2.3
+- Supports once- and twice-daily dosing to help achieve adequate pain management with reliable morphine delivery1

-- KADIAN® 100 mg, 130 mg, 150 mg, and 200 mg capsules are only for patients in whom tolerance to an opioid of comparable potency is established2
+- KADIAN® 100 mg and 200 mg capsules are only for patients in whom tolerance to an opioid of comparable potency is established1

 To reduce the risk of respiratory depression, proper dosing and titration of KADIAN® are essential.
 Overestimating the KADIAN® dose when converting patients from another opioid product can result in fatal overdose with the first dose.

 Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
 Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with KADIAN® (see Warnings and Precautions section of accompanying Full Prescribing Information).